 What other topics do you want us to cover regarding ports?
 Leave a comment below or email us directly here.

-Disclaimer: The information on this platform is not medical advice and should not be treated as such.
+Disclaimer: This is not medical advice, do not treat it as such.
 You must not rely on the information in this platform as an alternative to medical advice from your doctor or another professional healthcare provider.
 If you have any specific questions about any medical matter, you should consult your doctor or another professional healthcare provider.
 You should seek immediate medical attention if you think you may be suffering from any medical condition.
 You should never delay seeking medical advice, disregard medical advice or discontinue medical treatment because of information on this platform.